Women in Finland: Women's suffrage

 The Parliament Act in 1906 established the unicameral parliament of Finland and both women and men were given the right to vote and stand for election.
 Thus Finnish women became the first in Europe to have unrestricted rights both to vote and to stand for parliament (New Zealand and Australia having achieved this in the preceding decade, albeit with restrictions on Australia's Indigenous people).
 In elections the next year, 19 female MPs, first ones in the world, were elected and women have continued to play a central role in the nation's politics ever since.
 In 1907 the first general election in Finland that had been open to women took place.
 Nineteen women were elected which was less than 10% of the total members of parliament.
 The successful women included Lucina Hagman, Miina Sillanpää, Anni Huotari, Hilja Pärssinen, Hedvig Gebhard, Ida Aalle, Mimmi Kanervo, Eveliina Ala-Kulju, Hilda Käkikoski, Liisi Kivioja, Sandra Lehtinen, Dagmar Neovius, Maria Raunio, Alexandra Gripenberg, Iida Vemmelpuu, Maria Laine, Jenny Nuotio and Hilma Räsänen.
 Many had expected more.
 A few women realised that the women of Finland needed to seize this opportunity and organisation and education would be required.
 Newly elected MPs Lucina Hagman and Maikki Friberg together with Olga Oinola, Aldyth Hultin, Mathilda von Troil, Ellinor Ingman-Ivalo, Sofia Streng and Olga Österberg founded the Finnish Women's Association's first branch in Helsinki.
 Miina Sillanpää became Finland's first female government minister in 1926.

-Finland's first female President Tarja Halonen was voted into office in 2000 and for a second term in 2006.
-Since the 2011 parliamentary election, women's representation stands at 42.5%.
-In 2003 Anneli Jäätteenmäki became the first female Prime Minister of Finland, and in 2007 Matti Vanhanen's second cabinet made history as for the first time there were more women than men in the cabinet of Finland (12 vs. 8)..
+Finland's first female president Tarja Halonen was voted into office in 2000 and for a second term in 2006.
+In 2003 Anneli Jäätteenmäki became the first female prime minister of Finland, and in 2007 Matti Vanhanen's second cabinet made history as for the first time there were more women than men in the cabinet of Finland (12 vs. 8)..
 In the 2019 Finnish parliamentary election, 94 out 200 elected MPs (47%) were women.
 In the Marin Cabinet, 12 out of 19 appointed ministers (63%) were women.

-As of 2022, there have been three female Prime Ministers;
+As of 2022, there have been three female prime ministers;